 I (low-occupancy), II (most buildings), III (substantial hazard — schools, assembly), IV (essential — hospitals, EOCs).
 Higher categories = higher design speed.

-Enter your ZIP, pick your risk category, and get a permit-ready C&C report in under 15 minutes.
-Houston, Galveston, Corpus Christi, San Antonio, Dallas, Austin — every Texas ZIP supported.
+Drop in a Texas ZIP, pick your risk category, and get a permit-ready C&C report in under 15 minutes — with TWIA coastal flags and wind-borne debris region markers preset where they apply.
+Houston, Galveston, Corpus Christi, San Antonio, Dallas, Austin, El Paso — every Texas ZIP supported.

 Start Free Trial

 You cannot talk about Texas wind design honestly without talking about the storms that shaped it.
-The modern Texas coastal code framework — TWIA's windstorm standard, the WPI-8 program, and the wind-borne debris region definition — is the cumulative result of decades of post-storm forensic engineering, not a static textbook.
+The modern Texas coastal framework — TWIA's windstorm standard, the WPI-8 program, the wind-borne debris region definition — is the cumulative product of decades of post-storm forensic engineering, not a static textbook.
+WindLoadCalc has been online and producing Texas output through all three of the storms below.

 Hurricane Ike (2008) — Galveston

 Ike made landfall on Galveston Island as a strong Category 2 on September 13, 2008.
-The storm surge devastated the Bolivar Peninsula and the west end of Galveston Island, but it was the wind damage to wood-framed structures with inadequate roof-to-wall connections, missing hurricane straps, and unprotected glazing that drove a wave of WPI-8 enforcement tightening at TDI in the years that followed.
-If you have ever wondered why TWIA inspectors look so closely at sheathing nail patterns and clip schedules on the Texas coast, Ike is most of the reason.
+The storm surge wiped through the Bolivar Peninsula and the west end of Galveston Island, but it was the systematic wind damage to wood-framed structures — inadequate roof-to-wall connections, missing hurricane straps, unprotected glazing — that drove the post-Ike WPI-8 enforcement tightening at TDI in the years that followed.
+If you have ever wondered why TWIA inspectors look so closely at sheathing nail patterns and clip schedules on the Texas coast, the Ike forensic record is most of the answer.

 Hurricane Harvey (2017) — Houston metro

-Harvey was primarily a flood event for the greater Houston area — over 60 inches of rainfall in some locations and catastrophic riverine and urban flooding.
-Its wind impact on Houston proper was relatively modest because the storm weakened rapidly inland.
-But Harvey reframed the conversation about coastal exposure and the importance of getting Exposure Category right on the design side.
-Many Houston projects built in the 2000s used Exposure B reasoning that the post-Harvey rebuild started revisiting under tighter Exposure C scrutiny, especially in newer subdivisions where the "shielding" trees and buildings were not actually there.
+Harvey was primarily a flood catastrophe for the greater Houston area — over 60 inches of rainfall in some locations and historic riverine and urban flooding.
+Its wind impact on Houston proper was modest by hurricane standards because the storm weakened rapidly inland.
+But Harvey reframed the conversation about coastal exposure and the importance of getting Exposure Category right on the design side: a lot of Houston projects built in the 2000s used Exposure B reasoning on optimistic shielding assumptions, and the post-Harvey rebuild walked many of those back under tighter Exposure C scrutiny, particularly in newer subdivisions where the "shielding" trees and buildings were not actually present.

 Hurricane Beryl (2024) — central Texas coast

-Beryl made landfall on the central Texas coast in July 2024 as a Category 1 hurricane, near Matagorda.
-Compared to Ike or Harvey, its peak wind speeds at landfall were lower, but the storm renewed the conversation at the Texas Legislature and TDI about WPI-8 inspector capacity (there is a chronic shortage of qualified inspectors on the coast), TWIA's solvency under repeated coastal losses, and the practical adequacy of the inland Exposure C assumption for newer coastal subdivisions.
-The underlying ASCE 7-16 wind speed maps were not republished as a result, but several coastal jurisdictions revisited their local amendments.
+Beryl made landfall on the central Texas coast near Matagorda on July 8, 2024 as a Category 1 hurricane.
+Peak wind speeds at landfall were lower than Ike or Harvey, but Beryl renewed the conversation at TDI and the Texas Legislature about chronic WPI-8 inspector shortages on the coast, TWIA's solvency under repeated coastal losses, and the practical adequacy of the inland Exposure C assumption for newer coastal subdivisions.
+The underlying ASCE 7-16 wind speed maps were not republished as a result, but several coastal jurisdictions revisited local amendments.
 (Date and category of Beryl per public NHC reporting and TDI follow-up; verify against the most recent NHC tropical cyclone report for any project where exact landfall details matter.)

-For the purposes of this calculator, the practical takeaway is: coastal Exposure Category C/D matters more than the basic wind speed alone on the Texas Gulf Coast.
-A 145 mph site in Exposure D produces meaningfully higher C&C pressures than the same 145 mph site in Exposure C — and the post-Ike, post-Harvey, post-Beryl Texas coastal inventory has consistently been worse for assuming Exposure B than for being honest about Exposure C or D.
+The practical takeaway for any Texas Gulf Coast calculation: coastal Exposure Category matters more than the basic wind speed alone.
+A 145 mph site in Exposure D produces meaningfully higher C&C pressures than the same 145 mph site in Exposure C — and the post-Ike, post-Harvey, post-Beryl Texas coastal inventory has consistently fared worse for assuming Exposure B than for being honest about Exposure C or D.

 How to Calculate Your Texas Wind Load